 Real Life Transition of a Foster Mom!

 When I met Chris, I knew he was perfect for me, but his ten-year-old kid was shaking me to the core.
-On the very first day of meeting Tom, I knew he was a rebellious & an arrogant kid and even though I tried hard to interact with him, I found him retracting to his shell!
+On the very first day of meeting Tom, I knew he was a rebellious and arrogant kid, and even though I tried hard to interact with him, I found him retreating to his shell!

-Anyway, Chris and I were truly in love and nothing seemed to matter more than our togetherness.
+Anyway, Chris and I were truly in love, and nothing seemed to matter more than our togetherness.
 We got married.
-But, soon, the house became a synonym of pandemonium.
-Tom turned a vicious attitude towards me and I felt really low, since I wanted Tom to be my own!
+But soon, the house became a synonym of pandemonium.
+Tom turned a vicious attitude towards me, and I felt really low, since I wanted Tom to be my own!
 My stressful equation with Tom started spelling trouble for my marriage.
 Chris and I would often argue over Tom.
-May be I had to establish my motherhood for Tom in Chris' parameters as well.
+Maybe I had to establish my motherhood for Tom in Chris' parameters as well.
 Would I let the relationship melt if Tom was my own child?
-No. The child will have to be explained things until he accepts it willingly.
+No. I will have to explain things to the child until he accepts it willingly.
 So, the first step was to understand him.

-According to her, as soon as you turn into a foster mom you will have to imbibe loads of calmness.
+According to her, as soon as you turn into a foster mom, you will have to imbibe loads of calmness.
 Children are never vicious by nature, but situations change them.
 For Tom, his parents have failed him.
 He is a helpless victim of his parents' decision.
-Therefore, instead of being egoistic you will need to be forgiving, patient, and extremely caring.
-The best way to show you care is to get involved in his daily activities, try to know his likes & dislikes, and spend quality time with him.
+Therefore, instead of being egoistic, you will need to be forgiving, patient, and extremely caring.
+The best way to show your care is to get involved in his daily activities, try to know his likes & dislikes, and spend quality time with him.
 He may resist you initially, but all a child seeks is 'genuine' affection.
 Give that.
 Simple words like ‘let me help you’ can work wonders.
-The faith of the child has already shattered and you need to have the perseverance to win it back.
+The faith of the child has already shattered, and you need to have perseverance to win it back.
 However, caring for Tom does not mean you will have to give in to his tantrums.
 Rather, be very strict where required, but never cross the limits of gentility.
 Make him understand the reasons for your rigidity in certain cases.
-Harsh words and shouting can be a deathblow to your new found and sensitive relationship.
+Harsh words and shouting can be a deathblow to your newfound and sensitive relationship.

-Apart from the emotional swings, a foster mom has to deal with some situations intellectually too.
-And you never know one such scenario can give your foster relationship the needed 'real' push.
-One such day I found that Tom was stealing food and storing it in his room!
+Apart from the emotional swings, a foster mom must deal with some situations intellectually, too.
+And you never know, one such scenario can give your foster relationship the 'real' needed push.
+One such day, I found Tom stealing food and storing it in his room!
 I let him enjoy the cookies he had hidden under his bed.
-Later that day, I then explained to him how the bits of food are inviting insects in his room and how stealing amounts to cheating.
+Later that day, I explained to him how the bits of food are inviting insects into his room and how stealing amounts to cheating.
 And no logic proves it right.
 He understood what I was trying to tell him and said nothing.
 No argument - Our first cordial step towards each other.
 Then on, more thick and thin moments of life brought Tom and me closer.

 -By Tina Bhattacharjee, Writer, TSS